Working in Israel?

 Most expat jobs in Israel are part of an intra-company transfer or a foreign assignment.
-If you are interested in searching for a new job on your own, you should know that many positions in Israeli companies are found by word-of-mouth advertising rather than on the open market.
+If you are interested in searching for a new job on your own, be aware that many positions in Israeli companies are found by word-of-mouth rather than advertised on the open market.

-This trend is due to Israel’s (and thus the business world’s) small size and the fairly informal, almost familial atmosphere that prevails in many companies.
-However, this tendency may confront foreign applicants with some obstacles during their job search from abroad.
+This is due to Israel’s (and thus the business world’s) small size and the fairly informal, almost familial atmosphere that prevails in many companies.
+However, this may act as an obstacle for foreign applicants during their job search from abroad.

-If you need an alternative way to start networking in the Israeli business world, then look for work as a freelancer for an Israeli company or a new client base in Israel.
+If you need an alternative way to start networking in the Israeli business world, then look for work as a freelancer for an Israeli company or find a new client base in the country.
 For IT jobs like software developer or graphic designer, for instance, this could be a feasible route.
-If you plan on moving to Israel as a Jewish migrant, you should also look for a job placement via an aliya organization.
+If you are coming to the country as a Jewish migrant, you could also look for a job placement via an aliyah organization.

-The application process itself is more informal than in many other countries.
-Sending along a cover letter and an up-to-date CV may be enough.
-Diplomas, certificates, and references are often not necessary.
-Professional licenses for certain occupations, e.g. in the medical sector, are a big exception, though.
-If you don’t have the legal requirements to carry out your occupation or trade in Israel, finding a job from abroad will be extremely difficult or downright impossible.
+The job application process in Israel is more informal than in other countries.
+Sending along a cover letter and an up-to-date CV may be enough, and diplomas, certificates, and references are often not necessary.
+An exception includes professions that require a license (e.g. in the medical sector), and if you can’t fulfil the legal requirements to carry out your occupation in Israel, it will be almost impossible to find a job in this sector.

-As a foreign employee in Israel, you are legally required to receive a written contract in a language you can understand.
-Even your Hebrew isn’t really up to par, you should have no trouble with checking out your actual working conditions beforehand.
-The current monthly minimum wage is 4,650 ISL, but this salary (about 1,062 EUR or 1,183 USD in September 2015) mostly applies to legal migrant laborers rather than highly-qualified expatriates.
+As a foreign employee in Israel, you are legally required to receive a written contract in a language you can understand, meaning that even if you don’t speak Hebrew, you can make sure of your working conditions beforehand.
+The current monthly minimum wage is 5,000 NIS, but this salary (about 1,212 EUR or 1,427 USD in October 2017) mostly applies to legal migrant laborers rather than highly-qualified expatriates.

-According to local labor laws, you are entitled to 14–21 days of annual leave (if you work six days per week), depending on the number of years you have been with the same employer.
-Moreover, you may be entitled on additional leave on major religious holidays, according to the faith of your choice.
-Of course, the amount of paid annual leave is something you might want to address during your contract negotiations.
+According to Israeli labor laws, you are entitled to a minimum of 12 days of annual leave, and this can rise to up to 28 days, depending on the number of years you have remained with your employer.
+You may also be entitled on additional leave on major religious holidays, according to your chosen faith.
+Of course, the amount of paid annual leave is something you could address during your contract negotiations.

-While temporary foreign residents are not eligible for an Israeli state pension, their National Insurance coverage does include accident insurance, compensation for work injuries, up to 90 days of paid sick leave (one and a half days for every month of employment), and maternity allowance.
-If you are a woman working in Israel who gives birth there and has worked for at least six months before the delivery, you can take up to 14 weeks of paid maternity leave with income-based benefits of up to 1,751 ILS per day.
+While temporary foreign residents are not eligible for an Israeli state pension, their National Insurance coverage does include accident insurance, compensation for work injuries, up to 90 days of paid sick leave (one and a half days can be accumulated for every month of employment), and maternity allowance.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.